GatoGraphQL/GatoGraphQL/layers/GraphQLAPIForWP/plugins/graphql-api-for-wp/docs/en/modules/schema-self-fields.md

 # Schema Self Fields

-Add "self" fields to the GraphQL schema, which help give a particular shape to the GraphQL response.
+Add "self" fields to the GraphQL schema, which can help give a particular shape to the GraphQL response.

 ## How it works